Walk Leader(s): Lyn Evans and Phil Kendall

 Meet at: Thurra River campground

-Description: Terrain: Beach, rocky headlands, sand dunes,
+Description: Terrain: Beach, rocky headlands, sand dunes, coastal scrub, walking trails and river bed

 Time: Friday afternoon/evening